Go Ad-Free

 Do You Need Advice on Angular Cheilitis?

-A dentist shares advice on angular cheilitis that he gives his patients.
-Antifungal ointment together with a topical steroid works well.
+A dentist shares advice on angular cheilitis that he gives his patients, while a reader suggests ruling out celiac disease as the cause.

 A Dentist Offers Advice on Angular Cheilitis: